EXPLAINER: Biden extends student loan freeze through August

 WHAT ELSE IS BEING DONE?

-In addition to the loan pause, the Biden administration has been working to revamp certain programs that let borrowers get debt erased.
-The Education Department has relaxed rules for a notoriously complex program known as Public Service Loan Forgiveness program, and for another program that erases student debt for Americans with disabilities.
+In addition to the loan pause, the Biden administration has been working to revamp certain programs that allow borrowers to have debt erased.
+The Education Department has relaxed rules for a notoriously complex program known as Public Service Loan Forgiveness and for another program that erases student debt for Americans with disabilities.
 The agency has approved $2 billion in debt cancellation for people who were defrauded by their colleges, plus $1 billion for students who attended the now-defunct ITT Tech for-profit college but left before graduating.
 Some Democrats have called for additional changes to the student loan system, including an overhaul of repayment plans that critics say are overly complex and difficult to navigate.

 WHAT ABOUT WIDER LOAN FORGIVENESS?

 As a presidential candidate in 2020, Biden said he would “immediately cancel a minimum of $10,000 of student debt per person.”
 That hasn’t happened.
-The White House has said Biden would sign legislation canceling up to that amount, but it has resisted calls to erase debt using executive action.
+The White House has said Biden would sign legislation canceling up to that amount if it were passed by Congress, but it has resisted calls to erase debt using executive action.
 Democrats including Sen. Chuck Schumer and Sen. Elizabeth Warren have pressed Biden to cancel $50,000 across the board, saying it would further boost the economy and address racial inequities in student debt.
 In a statement, those Democrats applauded the new extension but said it underscores the need for “swift executive action” to cancel debt.
-Last year the White House requested a review from the Education and Justice departments to explore widespread forgiveness, but no decision has been announced.
+Asked about it Wednesday, Psaki said Biden “has not ruled out” the possibility, but had no further updates.

 WHAT ARE PEOPLE SAYING ABOUT THE PAUSE?

 Borrower advocacy groups welcomed the extension, but many said it isn’t enough.
-The NAACP urged Biden to forgive at least $50,000 for student borrowers: “With each and every repayment extension, you make a stronger case for canceling it,” the group said.
+The NAACP urged Biden to forgive at least $50,000 for student borrowers.
+“With each and every repayment extension, you make a stronger case for canceling it,” the group said.
 The Center for Responsible Lending made the same demand, saying that while the latest action will give some borrowers a fresh start, “their debts remain the same.”
 Democrats in Congress applauded the pause, while Republicans blasted it as a drain on taxpayers.
 Sen. Richard Burr, the ranking Republican on the Senate education committee, said the administration “wants to have their cake and eat it, too: they want to tout America’s return to normal following the pandemic, but also want to keep extending emergency relief policies.”